 I've bought at least 5 boxes of this litter and so far, it's been pretty consistent from box to box.
 Unless these boxes came from the same batch, my problem is not due to an especially dusty batch.

 As I mentioned, I only tested clumping clay litters.
 I've heard of people using all kinds of things as cat litter alternatives, though.

 For example, some people use horse bedding as an alternative to pine litter.
 Some even recommend using chicken feed.

 I haven't been that adventurous myself yet.
 If you're not up for the mixing routine, and horse bedding doesn't appeal to you, the other brands I've mentioned are only slightly more expensive per pound.

-You can buy all the brands I tried at Amazon.
+You can buy Special Kitty at Walmart, and you can buy all the other brands I tried at Amazon or Chewy.